Bittersweet Symphony (film): Production

 In November 2017, it was announced Suki Waterhouse, Jennifer Grey, Poppy Delevingne, Craig Roberts, Richard Elis and Griffin Dunne had joined the cast of the film, with Jamie Adams directing from a screenplay he wrote.

 Release

+The film Premiered at the Edinburgh International Film Festival in June 2019.

 The film was released in the United States on 25 June 2019, by Gravitas Ventures, and in the United Kingdom on 28 June 2019, by Pinpoint.